freeplane/docs/contribute/Translation_How-To.md

 1. Click Files > Upload translation
 2. Choose the file <fpuserdir>UserResources_xx.properties
-3. Choose the options as recommended in [[#How to upload your translation|these instructions]].
+3. Choose the options as recommended in [these instructions](#How-to-upload-your-translation).
 You can use the standard settings or, if you do not want to spent time on reviewing in the next step, you can choose not to overwrite existing translations.
 4. Click the upload button
 5. From your language page, click history and check that your translations have been imported.
 Click on every item with action'Translation changed' and check in the history tab of the displayed translate page whether you unintentionally have overwritten something.
 If you find the previous translation better than yours, you can restore the previous one.
 6. Remove <fpuserdir>UserResources_xx.properties to prevent that you upload the same translations again and to enable you to see updates through the other language files, see the previous paragraph.